-Policies are expressions composed of properties of digital identities, for example: OR('Orgl.peer', 'Org2.peer').
+Policies are expressions composed of properties of digital identities, for example: Org1.
+Peer OR Org2.Peer.
 They are used to restrict access to resources on a blockchain network.
 For instance, they dictate who can read from or write to a channel, or who can use a specific chaincode API via an ACL.
-Policies may be defined in configtx. yaml prior to bootstrapping an ordering service or creating a channel, or they can be specified when instantiating chaincode on a channel.
+Policies may be defined in configtx.yaml prior to bootstrapping an ordering service or creating a channel, or they can be specified when instantiating chaincode on a channel.
 A default set of policies ship in the sample configtx.yaml which will be appropriate for most networks.